apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/pathcapabilities.md

 * Define and stabilize new cross-filesystem capability flags (preferred), and so formally add a new `fs.capability` value.
-* Use the schema of the filesystem to as a prefix for their own options, e.g `fs.hdfs.`
+* Use the scheme of the filesystem to as a prefix for their own options, e.g `fs.hdfs.`